data-forge/data-forge-js/README.md

 			]
 		});

+## Getting data out

+To get back the names of columns:

+	var columnNames = dataFrame.getColumnNames();

+To get back an array of rows:

+	var rows = dataFrame.toValues();

+To get back an array of objects (whith column names as field names):

+	var objects = dataFrame.toObjects();

 ## Setting an index

-The previous examples each generated an index with the values *0, 1, 2*.
+In the previous examples of creating a data-frame, an index was generated with values starting at zero.

-An index can explicitly be provided when creating a data frame:
+An index can also be set explicitly when creating a data frame:

 	var dataFrame = new dataForge.DataFrame({
 			columnNames: <column-names>,